iloveitaly/activemodel/README.md

 SQLModel.metadata.create_all(get_engine())

-# now you can create a user!
+# now you can create a user! without managing sessions!
 User(a_field="a").save()
 ```